fusedio/fused-docs/docs/basics/core_concepts.md

 ## The UDF

-User Defined Functions (UDFs) are the core of Fused.
+User Defined Functions (UDFs) are the core building blocks of Fused.
 They contain the Python code you want to run.
 As this diagram shows, the UDF code defines interactions with datasets and data platforms using standard Python libraries.
 Fused automagically creates a Hosted API endpoint for each of your UDFs.
 When an app calls the endpoint, Fused runs the UDF code on a serverless machine and returns the function output.

-As a glue layer, UDFs are building blocks that integrate with your most important apps and can be assembled into complex workflows in which UDFs call each other or run in parallel.
+As a glue layer, UDFs integrate with your most important apps and can call each other (sequentially and in parallel) to assemble into complex workflows.

 ![alt text](https://fused-magic.s3.us-west-2.amazonaws.com/docs_assets/ecosystem_diagram.png)